 As New Zealand navigates the Covid-19 recovery period, a range of support options are available to Skills Active trainees and workplaces, to help keep learning going in these vital industries.

-The workplace employs a staff member who is eligible to enrol in the qualification
+the workplace employs a staff member who is eligible to enrol in the qualification

 All apprenticeships are now being funded through the government’s Targeted Training Fund, which is designed to help employers and apprentices during the Covid recovery period.

 There’s no special application process – fees have simply been waived.
-Check out our apprenticeships in aquatics, outdoor recreation and performing arts, and talk to a learning support advisor to see if it’s the right option for you!
+Check out our apprenticeships in aquatics, exercise, recreation and performing arts, and talk to a learning support advisor to see if it’s the right option for you!

 The Apprenticeship Boost scheme provides a wage subsidy to employers who retain their apprentices, or take on new ones.